-In 2015, WFME published an updated second edition of the WFME Global Standards for Quality Improvement: Basic Medical Education.
+In 2020, WFME published an updated third edition of the WFME Global Standards for Quality Improvement: Basic Medical Education.
 These are a global medical education expert consensus on the best practice minimum requirements (basic standards) and standards for quality improvement.
-The standards comprise altogether 106 basic standards, 90 quality development standards and 127 annotations.
+The 2020 edition of the standards adopts a new, principles-based approach to allow users of the standards to make their own version of the basic standards appropriate to the local context.
+There are many sets of standards in local use which were developed from the first and second editions of the WFME standards for basic medical education.
+If those local standards remain good and efficient, there is no need for them to be revised.

 WFME recommends the use of these standards for institutions responsible for medical education: